 The script offers no better oratory than Captain Quint’s speech on the sinking of the U.S.S.
 Indianapolis.
 Before the speech, Police Chief Martin Brody and Oceanographic Institute scientist, Matt Hooper, are gathered around the ship’s galley with Quint, telling stories and comparing scars.

 When they discover the captain’s history as a World War II Navy sailor, all is suddenly quiet on deck, and Quint begins his tale:

 Japanese submarine slammed two torpedoes into our side, Chief.
 We was comin’ back from the island of Tinian to Leyte…just delivered the bomb.
 The Hiroshima bomb.

-Noon, the fifth day, Mr. Hooper, a Lockheed Ventura saw us.
-He swung in low and he saw us…he was a young pilot, a lot younger than Mr. Hooper.
-Anyway, he saw us and he come in low and three hours later a big fat PBY comes down and starts to pick us up.
-You know that was the time I was most frightened…waitin’ for my turn.
+On Thursday mornin’ chief, I bumped into a friend of mine, Herbie Robinson from Cleveland.
+Baseball player, bosom’s mate.
+I thought he was asleep, reached over to wake him up.
+Bobbed up and down in the water, just like a kinda top.
+Up ended.
+Well…he’d been bitten in half below the waist.
+Noon the fifth day, Mr. Hooper, a Lockheed Ventura saw us, he swung in low and he saw us.
+He’s a young pilot, a lot younger than Mr. Hooper, anyway he saw us and come in low.
+And three hours later a big fat PBY comes down and start to pick us up.
+You know that was the time I was most frightened?
+Waitin’ for my turn.
 I’ll never put on a lifejacket again.

-So, eleven hundred men went in the water; 316 men come out and the sharks took the rest, June the 29th, 1945.
+So, eleven hundred men went in the water, three hundred and sixteen men come out, the sharks took the rest, June the 29, 1945.
 Anyway, we delivered the bomb.